What Is Privileged Account and Session Management (PASM)?

 Step 1.
 Company policies and privileged account curation.

-By now, your company must have lain down some ‘ground rules in regards to who gets access to what.
+By now, your company must have lain down some ‘ground rules in regard to who gets access to what.
 I’m referring, of course, to IAM policies.
 Why are they necessary?
 Well, let’s just say you wouldn’t want someone from maintenance poking around payroll documents.
 Regardless of company size, role-based management is a must for the above-stated reason.
 Larger businesses would research ‘out-of-the-box solutions such as auto rights de-escalation tools that make use of POLP (Principle of Least Privilege).
 All the things discussed so far cover user accounts.
 What about your admin accounts, operational and system accounts?

 Naturally, one cannot apply the same user-centric rules and policies to privileged accounts.
 That’s the first step to implementing PASM – defining privileged roles based on the company’s requirements, dimensioning each role by adding or subtracting attributes, and computing how many privileged accounts the environment needs for (optimal) business continuity.
-In privileged account creation, you must also consider the right-to-account ratio – not a good idea to create a single, God-type account (i.e., full permissions, full rights, no overseeing required) and several, lower-tier admin accounts; they do say that moderation is the key of life.
+In privileged account creation, you must also consider the right-to-account ratio – not a good idea to create a single, God-type account (i.e., full permissions, full rights, no overseeing required) and several, lower-tier admin accounts; they do say that moderation is key.

 One last thing before we move on to the second step – compliance.
 Privileged account curation or, better said, overseeing, can help you obtain various compliance certificates.
-In some cases (e.g. HIPA and PCI-DDS), privileged account monitoring and management are mandatory.
+In some cases (e.g., HIPA and PCI-DDS), privileged account monitoring and management are mandatory.
 Keep these in mind when designing your privileged account curation schema.

 Step 2.
 Define authentication rules.